ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

-# JSON Path Syntax and Semantics
+# JSONPath Syntax and Semantics

 ## Overview

-A JSON Path is a string which selects zero or more nodes of any JSON document.
+A JSONPath is a string which selects zero or more nodes of a piece of JSON.
-A valid JSON Path conforms to the ABNF syntax defined by this document.
+A valid JSONPath conforms to the ABNF syntax defined by this document.

-A JSON Path MUST be encoded using UTF-8.
-To parse a JSON Path according to the grammar in this document, its UTF-8 form SHOULD first be decoded into Unicode code points as described in {{RFC3629}}.
+A JSONPath MUST be encoded using UTF-8.
+To parse a JSONPath according to the grammar in this document, its UTF-8 form SHOULD first be decoded into Unicode code points as described in {{RFC3629}}.